-People who were a party to a de facto relationship have the same rights to access the family law courts for property adjustment orders as people who were married.
+People who were a party to a de facto relationship have the same rights to access the Federal Circuit and Family Court for property adjustment orders as people who were married.

 However, unlike a marriage where there is a defining act that provides evidence of their commitment to a shared life, parties who have been in a relationship and not married may not agree about the nature and extent of their relationship when it ends.
 Parties often argue about whether the relationship was a de facto one or not and, if it was, how long it lasted.